SarahBeecroft/intermediateHPC/_episodes/12-singularity-intro.md

 ### Executing a command in a Docker container

-Interestingly, Singularity is able to download and run Docker images as well.
+Singularity is able to download and run Docker images as well.
 Let's try and download a Ubuntu container from the [**Docker Hub**](https://hub.docker.com), *i.e.* the main registry for Docker containers:

 ```